arfaaowte/rag_llm_project/README.md

 # 💼 Intelligent Financial Question Answering with LLMs + RAG

 This repository presents a Retrieval-Augmented Generation (RAG) framework powered by Large Language Models (LLMs) to accurately respond to financial queries from structured documents.
-Designed for the **Tomoro.ai Technical Challenge**, it leverages the ConvFinQA dataset and integrates scalable components for document ingestion, vector-based retrieval, and dynamic model configuration.
+It leverages the ConvFinQA dataset and integrates scalable components for document ingestion, vector-based retrieval, and dynamic model configuration.

 ---